zheeeng/pagination/README.md

     - Calculate the offset and the chunk length
     - Calculate the start and end offsets, for manually truncate the list by yourself
     - Calculate values above from your specified page or item index
-4. Manipulate pagination info
+4. Manipulate pagination info:
     - Modify quires
-    - Reset pageSize, if you
+    - Reset page and pageSize, maybe sometimes you want to overwrite them
-5. Truncate resource list by demands
+5. Truncate resource list by demands:
     - If the list length is greater than pageSize
-6. Config default params
+6. Config default params:
-    - Change the default pageSize
+    - Change the default page size

 ## :bulb: Note